ovh/ovhai-cheat-sheet/README.md

 # Cheat sheet for the AI OVHcloud CLI ovhai

+This cheat sheet shows you useful ovhai CLI commands.

 Here is an example of the cheat sheet:
 ![An extract of the cheat sheet](./doc/assets/example.png)

 ## Pre-requisites

-To update the cheat sheet you need to install:
+To edit and update the cheat sheet in PDF you need to install:
   - [nodejs](https://nodejs.org/)
   - [yargs](http://yargs.js.org/): `$ npm i yargs --save`

+Then, run `$ npm install` that will install everything you need to execute `asciidoctorpdf`.

 The executable binary of `asciidoctopdf` is in `bin/` folder.
 If you want, you can download it from [its own repository](https://github.com/asciidoctor/asciidoctor-pdf).